Skip to Main Content

 Best if you need more than two weeks to pay the money back.

-• Membership or per-advance fee: Per-advance fee of $10 to $25 for every $100 borrowed or a percentage of your advance, depending on your state
+• Membership or per-advance fee: $15 membership fee (not required for Possible Loan or Single Advance); per-advance fee of $10 to $25 for every $100 borrowed or a percentage of your advance (for Single Advance); no per-advance fee for Possible Membership Advance

-Possible Finance's payday loan alternative has two strengths: You can repay your cash advance in four installments over approximately eight weeks, and advances are typically available instantly (but can take up to five days).
-The downside is that the app charges very high fees for advances compared to other apps we researched.
+Possible Finance's payday loan alternatives have two strengths: You can repay in four installments over approximately four weeks or eight weeks, depending on the product type available in your state.
+And advances are typically available instantly (but can take up to five days if you choose ACH transfer).
+The downside is that the app charges very high fees for advances (or membership) compared to other apps we researched.
+Product type also varies by state — most states that offer Possible Loans don’t also offer Possible Advances, and vice versa.
+A key benefit of the Possible Loan is that it reports payments to the credit bureaus, enabling you to build good credit.

-If you don't need money instantly but want to pay back your advance in installments instead of all at once, Possible Finance could be a fit.
-However, it's not advisable for ongoing advances due to high fees.
+If you want to pay back your advance in installments instead of all at once, Possible Finance could be a good fit.

 tip Icon